 18. Kayak Storage on a Pergola

 Incorporating kayak storage into a pergola design adds both utility and elegance to your outdoor space.
 It’s a stylish way to integrate storage with garden aesthetics.
-Seeing this in a friend’s yard inspired me to consider similar designs.
+Seeing this in a friend’s yard inspired me to consider similar garden storage ideas for my own backyard.

 19. DIY Kayak Canopy